sinatra7/cometchat-react-native-task/README.md

-# CometChat React Native Integration – Internship Task
+# CometChat React Native Integration – Task

 This project demonstrates the integration of the CometChat SDK in a React Native mobile application.
 It was built as part of the CometChat internship task and includes user login, listing, and basic chat functionality using custom components.